Welcome to the 2020 Pandemic Philbys!

 But since nothing is the same right now, I have no idea when or if that will happen.

-I will reveal one song per day.
+I will reveal three songs every third day.

 I’m not planning to tag anyone with my daily reveal.

 I have decided to change how often I do a partial update to every 10 songs for now.

 One last reminder: If a song by an artist isn’t on my weekly Phil’s Faves Songs List, it will NOT appear on the Philby year end list

 I suggest that you “like” my Facebook page, Phil Maq, to stay up to date along the way.

 I will have this information after every Philby post.